MicrosoftDocs/power-platform/power-platform/admin/create-environment.md

 You create a database to use Dataverse as a data store.
 The Dataverse is a cloud scale database used to securely store data for business applications built on Power Apps.
 Dataverse provides not just data storage, but a way to implement business logic that enforces business rules and automation against the data.
 For more information, see [Why use Dataverse?](/powerapps/maker/common-data-service/data-platform-intro#why-use-dataverse)

 ### Prerequisites
 To create an environment with a database, you need 1 GB available database capacity.
+If creating the environment with Dynamics 365 finance and operations apps, you will also require at least 1 GB available Operations database capacity.

 ### Steps